rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 {}
 ```

 Using a pattern like this means you can write `T: SendHealthCheck`.
-In the future, something like [trait transformers][] may provide a more concise syntax.
+We hope to provide a proc macro to write these trait aliases for you.
+In the future, something like [trait transformers] may provide a more concise syntax.

 [trait transformers]: https://smallcultfollowing.com/babysteps/blog/2023/03/03/trait-transformers-send-bounds-part-3/